-The practice's appointment system was efficient and met patients' needs.
+The practice's appointment system took account of patients' needs.
 Patients could get an appointment quickly if in pain.

 Staff considered patients' different needs.
-This included providing facilities for disabled patients and families with children.
-The practice had access to interpreter services and had arrangements to help patients with sight or hearing loss.
+This included providing facilities for patients with a disability and families with children.
+The practice had access to interpreter services if required.
+The practice did not have any patients who had hearing difficulties.
+Staff were able to order or reproduce information leaflets in large print and had arrangements to help patients with sight or hearing loss.